 The NCI CIRB is an institutional review board (IRB) that reviews federally funded oncology research under the purview of the National Cancer Institute (NCI.)
 NCI mandated clinical trials are listed on the Clinical Trials Support Unit (CTSU) website.
-If the NCI clinical trial will be conducted at the Iowa City VAHCS, the NCI CIRB review process is initiated by contacting the
+If the NCI clinical trial will be conducted at the Iowa City VAHCS, the NCI CIRB review process is initiated by completing a VA NCI CIRB submission in the eResearch (HawkIRB) application.
+Only new project submissions not previously reviewed by IRB-03 as of November 2019 can be submitted to the NCI CIRB.
+All federally funded oncology projects with IRB-03 approval will remain under IRB-